Hike ‘n Write at Neot Kedumim, June 20, 2012

 That is why it is important to have a good teacher/mentor nearby.

-A good teacher/mentor is a person who understands the writing process, who has read widely, wants to write, struggles with making sense, succeeds, publishes and starts from scratch again.
+A good teacher/mentor is a person who understands the writing process, reads widely, writes, struggles with making sense, succeeds, publishes and starts from scratch again.
 A good teacher/mentor is not afraid of her imagination or her feelings.

-I also believe in violent cuts.
+I also believe in aggressive cuts.
 Unfortunately for some, I suffer from acute honesty.
 I will not tell you what you wrote is wonderful if I don’t think it is.
 However, I promise to point out the strengths in your writing and help you build from them.
-I promise to help you cut your clutter, so you can actually see your story.
+I promise to help you cut your clutter, so you can actually see your story or essay.
 I promise to point out the other story lurking beneath the page.

 Since each writer’s pace is unique, I follow your needs.
 Some writers want to meet once every three weeks for ninety minutes.
 Others want to meet weekly for an hour.
 Others say they are ready, but it takes them another three months (or three years) to show up.
 Each person and his/her timing.